vesoft-inc/nebula-docs/nebula-studio/quick-start/st-ug-import-data.md

 # Import data

-After CSV files of data and a schema are created, you can use the **Import** page to bulk import vertex and edge data into a Nebula Graph database for graph exploration and data analysis.
+After CSV files of data and a schema are created, you can use the **Import** page to bulk import vertex and edge data into Nebula Graph for graph exploration and data analysis.

 ## Prerequisites